Why do I need a childbirth class?

 You have my sympathy!
 My husband was not at all thrilled at taking a childbirth class when I was pregnant with my first child, and the classes were a bit dry.
 One of my goals in teaching classes is to entertain and inform, and most partners find the classes more enjoyable and useful than they expected.

-If that hasn't convinced your partner to attend, yes, you can take the class alone and during any partner exercises, I will act as partner as much as I can.
+If that hasn't convinced your partner to attend, yes, you can take the class alone.
 I encourage you to explore the option of hiring a doula for the birth itself.
-Doulas are a fabulous part of any birth team, but I think they are particularly useful for any mom who does not have a fully engaged partner.
+Doulas are a fabulous part of any birth team, but I think they are particularly useful for any birthing person who does not have a fully engaged partner.

 Do you take DSHS insurance?